Next-Generation Corporate Responsibility and Sustainability Jobs

 This paper describes some of the typical role shifts between old and new job descriptions of corporate responsibility and sustainability practitioners.
 It also provides an overview of the ways in which sustainability departments are evolving their roles to become more impactful internally and externally.

 The Briefing Paper was pulled from this source document on Next Generation Corporate Responsibility and Sustainability Jobs.
-This detailed report includes supplementary content such as instructions on how to use the guide, 2.0 skills for the CSR and Sustainability Practitioner and snapshots and insights from L’Oreal, CN, Enbridge and The Co-operators.
+This detailed report includes supplementary content such as instructions on how to use the guide, 2.0 skills for the CSR and Sustainability Practitioner and snapshots and insights from L’Oreal, Enbridge and The Co-operators.